Patterns & Spells, installation view, Sarah Shepard Gallery, 2019

 Drawings for Morning, 2021, watercolor and acrylic pen on paper, 16 x 16 inches each.

-A Language for the Commons (2021, hand-cut paper, 60 x 70 inches) is a monumental paper collage made over the course of a year during the pandemic.
+ABOVE: A Language for the Commons (2021, hand-cut paper, 60 x 70 inches) is a monumental paper collage made over the course of a year during the pandemic.
 Composed of 143 singular and unrepeated squares of hand-cut paper set in relief, the piece is loosely based on the Jane Sickle Quilt completed in 1863 in Vermont during the Civil War.
-The piece connects that historical era with our own, incorporating quilt patterns have been shared across communities in the United States for centuries with the addition of symbols that represent equality, democracy, inclusion, queer culture, plant forms and cosmic images of the universe.
+The collage connects that historical era with our own, incorporating quilt patterns have been shared across communities in the United States for centuries with the addition of symbols that represent equality, democracy, inclusion, queer culture, plant forms and cosmic images of the universe.
 (In a private collection in California.)

 The images below show a selection of works made between 2014 and 2024 — drawings, embroidery pieces, collages assembled with hand-cut and painted papers, and low-relief wood wall sculptures.
 The works on paper are fitted in handmade wood frames by Smallworks, SF.